dfuenzalida/CodeSandbox/README.md

 The following parameters in the `application.properties` file can be used to change the behaviour of the service:

-* `groovyService.validLangs` - contains a comma-separated list of valid scripts that can be executed in the container.
+* `CodeSandbox.validLangs` - contains a comma-separated list of valid scripts that can be executed in the container.
 By default it contains `groovy,perl,echo`
-* `groovyService.threadPoolSize` - defines the size of the thread pool that can work on tasks (eg. how many containers can run simultaneously).
+* `CodeSandbox.threadPoolSize` - defines the size of the thread pool that can work on tasks (eg. how many containers can run simultaneously).
 By default it's set to `3`.
-* `groovyService.timeoutSecs` - the maximum time (in seconds) that a task can be running before being killed.
+* `CodeSandbox.timeoutSecs` - the maximum time (in seconds) that a task can be running before being killed.
 By default it's set to `10` seconds.
 Internally it uses the `timeout` command from GNU coreutils, so it also accepts one of the following suffixes: 's' for seconds (the default), 'm' for minutes, 'h' for hours or 'd' for days.
 NOTE: A duration of `0` disables the timeout.

 ### Limitations, concerns and possible enhancements